 Author of Hot Tea Across India Rishad Saam Mehta talks about his book and his passion travel:

-New lands usually go hand in hand with rough terrain I guess.
-A newly opened road or pass will progressively get better once traffic there increases, so if you’re one of the first explorers then you have to deal with rough roads.
+New lands usually go hand in hand with the rough terrain I guess.
+A newly opened road or pass will progressively get better once traffic there increases.
+So if you’re one of the first explorers then you have to deal with rough roads.
 But a capable car makes rough roads a piece of cake.

 I guess there is magic in those mountains.
 I’ve been drawn to them since the time I first visited them 18 years ago.
 The mythological aspect, the towering geography and the fact that the magnitude of creation there makes human lifespan seem like a but a blink of an eye simply fascinates me.

 What is the best and the worst part of a traveler’s life?